Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 How long do photofacials take?

 IPL photofacials are performed in a series, with each treatment lasting from approximately 20 minutes to an hour, depending on the amount of skin being treated.
-Typically, patients receive between 3 and 6 treatments spaced roughly one month apart.
+Typically, patients receive between three and six treatments spaced roughly one month apart.

-LED photofacials are also performed in a series, albeit a longer series than with IPL treatments.
-Typically, individuals undergo as few as 5 treatments or as many as a dozen for optimal results.
+LED photofacials are also performed in a series.
+Typically, individuals undergo as few as five treatments, but as many as a dozen may be required for optimal results.
 The length of each treatment varies widely depending on the tool being used and the volume of skin being treated.

 How do I prepare for a treatment?

 For starters, with IPL photofacials you need to be tan-free.
-Tans can prevent the machine from accurately detecting the specific blemishes you want addressed and put you at greater risk of being burned.
-You also need to avoid aspirin, ibuprofen, anticoagulants, alcohol and/or anything else that thins the blood.
-Further, be sure to notify your doctor if you’re taking antibiotics or any supplements.
+Tans can prevent the machine from accurately detecting the specific blemishes that you want addressed, and put you at greater risk of being burned.
+You also need to avoid aspirin, ibuprofen, anticoagulants, alcohol, and anything else that thins the blood.
+Additionally, be sure to notify your doctor if you’re taking antibiotics or any supplements.

-LED photofacials have no such requirements.
+LED photofacials have less strict requirements.
 Simply make sure your face is clean and dry prior to each treatment.

 What parts of my body can I have treated?

-Most people get photofacials to treat their face, neck, shoulders, back and hands, essentially areas that are frequently exposed in public.
-But photofacial treatments can be performed on any part of the body except the eyelids and the area just above them.
-Photofacials have the potential to be very bad for the eyes, so treating areas too close to them is heavily discouraged.
+Most people get photofacials to treat their face, neck, shoulders, back, and hands.
+Essentially areas that are frequently exposed in public.
+However, photofacial treatments can be performed on any part of the body except the eyelids and the area just above them.
+Photofacials have the potential to be very bad for eyes, so treating areas close to this region is heavily discouraged.